-- Coordination between superior and subordinates: In case the superior thinks on one line, which is different from the subordinate and vice versa, it will affect the effectiveness of communication.
+- Coordination between superiors and subordinates: In case the superior thinks on one line, which is different from the subordinate and vice versa, it will affect the effectiveness of communication.
 Therefore, there should be good and proper coordination and cooperation between the superior and subordinate for effective communication.

-- Feedback: The selective perception of receiver should be minimized through proper feedback.
-The drawback of the selective perception should be explained to minimize the barriers.
+- Feedback: The selective perception of the receiver should be minimized through proper feedback.
+The drawback of selective perception should be explained to minimize the barriers.

 - Accuracy: There should be accuracy in the message to be transmitted between parties to the communication to improve its effectiveness.

 - Minimize semantic problem: People use either the same word in different ways or different words in the same way.
 One will be surprised to know that there are 15 different meanings of the word ‘charge’ in the English language.
-They also occur when people use jargons or professional shorthand which they expect other to understand, or language which is outside the other’s vocabulary.
+They also occur when people use jargons or professional shorthand which they expect others to understand, or language which is outside the other’s vocabulary.

-- Proper communication channels: If one wants immediate action from the receiver, there is not need to send a lengthy discussion report.
+- Proper communication channels: If one wants immediate action from the receiver, there is no need to send a lengthy discussion report.
 One would probably pick up the telephone or go to his office to tell him what to do.
 Remember also that one picture is worth a thousand words, and in this age of computer graphics, the information can be produced more quickly in this way too.